HIFU Prostate Cancer- What You Need to Know!

 HIFU Prostate Cancer Treatment is noninvasive and kills cancerous prostate tissue with powerful precision focused sound waves.

-High intensity focused ultrasound (HIFU) is a revolutionary high tech approach to treating prostate cancer noninvasively.
+High intensity focused ultrasound (HIFU) is a revolutionary high tech approach to treating prostate cancer non-invasively.
 The technology has been under development for 30 years and was first used in Europe to treat prostate cancer in 1995.
-It is approved for use in Europe, Asia, Mexico and the Caribbean, but is undergoing evaluation in the United States by FDA authorized clinical trial.
-In 2014, HIFU was incorporated into the EAU (European Urology Association) guidelines as a primary and salvage treatment for prostate cancer.
+The Sonablate HIFU device was approved for prostate ablation by the US FDA in October 2015.

 Dr. Scionti, a board certified urologist and the Founder and Director of the Scionti Prostate Center, is globally recognized for his advanced prostate cancer diagnostic methods.
 He has pioneered advances in HIFU treatment that have resulted in better cancer control with fewer side effects.

-Before HIFU: Preparation for HIFU begins with 24 hours prior to treatment.
-My patients begin a clear liquid diet on the morning prior to their treatment.
+Before HIFU: Preparation for HIFU begins with 36 hours prior to treatment.
+My patients begin a clear liquid diet 36 hours prior to their treatment.
 The administration of 2 FLEETS enemas two hours prior to the procedure ensures that the rectal cavity is clean and free of any debris that can block passage of the sound waves into the prostate gland.
 An antibiotic pill is prescribed to begin on the evening prior to the treatment.

-After HIFU: Immediately after Sonablate® HIFU procedure most patients typically spend one to two hours recovering at the treatment facility and then are discharged.
+After HIFU: Immediately after HIFU procedure most patients typically spend one to two hours recovering at the treatment facility and then are discharged.
 At that time I will prescribe some basic medications, but most patients do not experience any pain after the procedure.
 You will be discharged with the catheter in place as it will be necessary to ensure that the bladder empties properly in the early post HIFU recovery.
-This catheter will remain in place anywhere from a few days’ time up to a few weeks’ time based on the extent of your HIFU treatment and the size of your prostate.
+This catheter will remain in place for 3 to 10 days based on the extent of your HIFU treatment and the size of your prostate.
 In cases of targeted focal treatment, the catheter is only needed for a few days.

-Post HIFU care: You will be in close contact me with during the initial recovery phase.
-If you live a significant distance from Sarasota, you will be speaking with me every few days until I give you the green light to have your local physician remove your catheter (this is a simple process).
+Post HIFU care: You will be in close with our HIFU care team during the initial recovery phase until your catheter is out and you are voiding well.
+If you live a significant distance from Sarasota, you will be speaking our care team every few days until you have recovered from your treatment.
 If you are local to Sarasota, you will be followed very closely in my office.
 You will have your first PSA blood test at 3 months post procedure.
 This 3 month PSA test represents your new baseline or nadir (low point) level and I will ask you to get your PSA every 3 months in year 1 post HIFU and every 6 months thereafter.
 If you live at a significant distance from Sarasota, it would be ideal to see me personally a visit at the time of your 1-year anniversary post HIFU.

 Potential Side Effects and Complications